-Thanksgiving wouldn't be the same without Southern Cornbread Dressing topped with a generous drizzle of turkey gravy.
+Thanksgiving wouldn’t be the same without this Southern Cornbread Dressing recipe topped with a generous drizzle of turkey gravy.
 This dressing recipe includes an unexpected ingredient that keeps it incredibly moist and flavorful as it bakes.
-Serve it at the holidays, or any day when there's comfort food on the menu.
+Serve it at the holidays, or any day when there’s comfort food on the menu.

 When it comes to planning our Thanksgiving feast, it's difficult to say turkey without immediately following it with dressing.
 That is, if you're in the South.
-Otherwise, if you live elsewhere in the country, you probably call it stuffing.
-Regardless of what it's called, Thanksgiving wouldn't be the same for us, without Southern cornbread dressing on the menu.
+Otherwise, if you live elsewhere in the country, you probably call it cornbread stuffing.
+Regardless of what it's called, Thanksgiving wouldn't be the same for us, without family recipes like this Southern cornbread dressing on the menu.

-Using Two Types of Bread Balances the Flavor
+Two Types of Bread in Add Flavor to Dressing

 This cornbread dressing recipe includes cubed white bread along with the cornbread for added texture and to balance the flavors.
 In spite of using bread along with the cornbread, rest assured the end result is a flavor that's unmistakably dominated by the cornbread.
 I know what you're thinking, cream of chicken soup?
 I know, when my Mom told me that was her secret ingredient for her no-fail dressing I couldn't believe it.
 I love her dressing and had absolutely no idea that was why the texture was so creamy, soft and flavorful on the inside.
 While baking, it becomes crispy and golden on top, and using a mix of breads along with the soup, keeps this dressing moist in the middle.